11ty/11ty-website/src/docs/global-installation.md

 ---
 # Install Eleventy Globally

-{% callout "warn" %}Installing globally is a quick way to get started but <strong>it is preferred to use <a href="/docs/getting-started/#step-2-install-eleventy-(optional)"><code>package.json</code> installation</a> instead</strong>. <code>package.json</code> installation will avoid versioning issues if you come back to this project later or decide to use Eleventy on multiple projects.
+{% callout "warn" %}Installing Eleventy globally is a quick way to get started but <strong>it is preferred to use <a href="/docs/getting-started/#step-2-install-eleventy-(optional)"><code>package.json</code> installation</a></strong>. <code>package.json</code> installation will avoid versioning issues if you come back to this project later or decide to use Eleventy on multiple projects.

 If you’re planning on deploying your site using a [service like Netlify](/docs/deployment/) (running a build a deployment server), you <strong>must use <code>package.json</code> installation</strong> and **_not_** global installation.{% endcallout %}